Documents you need to carry if you’re the driver or a passenger in a lorry or other heavy goods vehicle (HGV) that crosses international borders.

 The EHIC is not an alternative to travel insurance.
 It will not cover any private medical healthcare or costs, such as being flown back to the UK, or lost or stolen property.

-If the UK leaves the EU without a deal on 31 October 2019 (postponed to 31 January 2020 with an effective exit date on 31 December 2020), your access to healthcare when visiting the EU, the EEA and Switzerland is likely to change.
+If the UK leaves the EU without a deal on 31 October 2019 (may also apply to new exit date on 31 December 2020), your access to healthcare when visiting the EU, the EEA and Switzerland is likely to change.
 Continue to buy travel insurance so you can get the healthcare treatment you need, just as you would if visiting a non-EU country.

 Cabotage is the haulage of goods for hire or reward between 2 points in a country by a vehicle that is not registered in that country.